brooklynrail/brooklynrail-platform/content/people/luc-tuymans.md

   presentations were held in 1990 at the Provinciaal Museum voor Moderne Kunst, Ostend, Belgium, and the Vereniging voor het Museum van Hedendaagse Kunst, Ghent.
-One of the first artists to be represented by David Zwirner, Tuymans has had numerous solo exhibitions at the gallery since joining its roster in 1994.
+One of the first artists to be represented by David Zwirner, Tuymans has had seventeen exhibitions with the gallery since joining its roster in 1994..
 In 2001, the artist represented Belgium at the Venice Biennale to great acclaim.
 Tuymans has been featured in numerous solo exhibitions at prestigious institutions worldwide, and his works are featured in museum collections worldwide.
 Tuymans has received numerous awards and honors, including the